Asheville Child Support Lawyers

-Not knowing how you are going to financially support yourself or your child after a separation or divorce can be the most overwhelmingly unknown factor in a divorce.
+Not knowing how you are going to financially support yourself or your child after a separation or divorce can be the most overwhelming unknown factor in a divorce.
 At Bull & Reinhardt, PLLC, we understand how scary this is and how stressful the uncertainty can be.

 Our attorneys have more than 60 years of combined experience and are recognized in the Asheville community for resolving tough and complicated cases.
 We are here to help you secure the financial support your child needs or make sure that you can still financially support yourself if you are ordered to pay support.

-Who Has To Pay Child Support?
+Who Has To Pay Child Support In North Carolina?

 In North Carolina, both parents have an obligation to financially support their children.
 They are both responsible for supporting their children financially.
 Typically, a noncustodial parent is ordered to pay child support to the custodial parent.
 A divorce proceeding or a paternity order (after the biological parents separate) can order child support payments.